 When referring to WooCommerce dropshipping, it simply means to sell dropship products through a WooCommerce powered store.
-Any form of selling products to consumers through WooCommerce and sourcing them directly from a supplier is considered dropshipping.
-Using WooCoomerce to build a dropship store is becoming increasing popular, particular amongst those who prefer the WordPress platform over alternatives like Shopify.
+Any form of selling products through WooCommerce and sourcing them directly from a supplier is considered dropshipping.
+Using WooCommerce to build a dropshipping store is becoming increasing popular, particular amongst those who are familiar with the WordPress platform.

 WooCoomerce Dropshipping Costs

 While WooCommerce itself is completely free, you’ll need to purchase a domain name and hosting to get your store up and running.
 Don’t worry though, it’s a very small expense and simple to do, I’ll take you through the whole process later in this guide.
 Typically, a domain name costs around $10 per year while hosting costs around $10-$20 per month.
 However, many hosting providers offer managed hosting options specifically for WooCommerce, starting at around $5 per month.

 While dropshipping products through a WooCommerce store can be highly profitable for some, it’s not always the best option.
 Common alternatives include dropshipping on eBay or Amazon.
 While each selling platforms has its own exclusive benefits, it’s important to determine which is right for you.
 To help you on your way, here’s a side by side comparison of both the pros and cons of using WooCommerce for dropshipping: